What Happens In The Manic Phase Of Bipolar Disorder?

 Research suggests that online therapy can help individuals address the manic and depressive phases of bipolar disorder.
 In one broad-based systematic review, which included literature from 12 different studies, researchers concluded that online therapy is a “highly feasible and acceptable method” of providing care for bipolar disorder.
 The review also notes the ability of online therapy to bridge the treatment gap that exists in mental health care, providing convenient solutions to people who may not otherwise be able to connect with therapists.

-You don’t have address the symptoms of mania on your own.
+You don’t have to address the symptoms of mania on your own.
 Working with a licensed therapist through an online therapy platform like BetterHelp, you can learn more about bipolar disorder from the comfort of home, which can be helpful if a manic episode makes leaving home difficult.
-Online therapy is also an affordable option—BetterHelp registration start at $65 to $100 per week (based on factors such as your location, referral source, preferences, therapist availability and any applicable discounts or promotions that might apply), and you can cancel anytime.
+Online therapy is also a relatively affordable option, and you can cancel a subscription at any time.

 Getty/PeopleImages

-Develop the skills to stay calm during a manic bipolar episode
+Develop the skills to manage a manic bipolar episode

 Takeaway